 Stockers, meat cutters, cashiers, and others working in the supermarket are highly susceptible to serious injuries if proper precautions are not taken.
 These injuries are often the result of repetitive motion tasks that, over the years, could cause chronic injuries.

 Like carpal tunnel syndrome, these injuries often result from a grocery worker failing to take a break at regular intervals.
 OSHA advises cashiers to slide the merchandise across the scanner instead of lifting the item.
-This effort will reduce twisting the hip and the wrist that could cause serious chronic injuries in the future.
+This effort will reduce twisting of the hip and the wrist which could cause serious chronic injuries in the future.